guetgs/PriceYourHorse/Timeline.md

 ### Due Thursday, Nov 19
 - [ ] Adjust user entry form of web application to the final feature selection
+- [ ] Update Readme of Github repo
 - [ ] Polish look of web application
 - [ ] Implement 3min power point presentation of the project